rahulrox9/RahulS_MAPClean/README.md

  3. Phase WSR (`doPhaseWSR_strict` / `doPhaseWSR_relaxed`)
  4. Orientation WSR (`doOrientationWSR`)
  5. Hole Filling (`doHoleFillingBFS` / `doHoleFillingMPF`)
+ 6. Proetected Hole Filling (`doProtectedFilling`)

  ## Parallelisation

  BFS (Strict):
  - Hole clusters are detected serially.
- - Clusters are processed in parallel across workers.
+- Clusters are processed in parallel across workers using a conflict-aware scheduler to prevent overlapping updates.
  - Each worker operates on an isolated patch and updates locally.
  - A convergence loop ensures missed pixels are retried.

  MPF (Relaxed):
  - Uses vectorised screening (`conv2`) to identify candidates.
- - Filling is applied sequentially with immediate updates.
+- Filling is applied sequentially with immediate in-pass updates, allowing newly filled pixels to support subsequent decisions within the same pass.
  - Parallelism is limited to screening and orientation detection stages.

  Orientation WSR: